UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7/Kaleidoscope-ch7.md

 1. Mutable Variables become a stack allocation
 2. Reading the variable uses a load instruction to retrieve the value from memory
-3. Updates of the variable becomes a store instruction to write the value to memory
+3. Updates of the variable become a store instruction to write the value to memory
 4. Taking the address of a variable just uses the stack address directly

 This nicely and cleanly handles mutable variables in a fairly simple and easy to generate form.
 However, it